 Monday Morning Message with Jason Beem for Nov.
 10, 2025

 A good Monday morning to you all!
-The first weekend of racing post Breeders’ Cup always feels like a bit of a hangover type weekend.
-Fall sports are in full swing and I think for a lot of us, it’s natural to feel a bit of a let down after such a big event that encompasses so much of our attention (and bankrolls!)
-I think for a lot of people the next couple of months are the “off season” in regards to racing and horseplaying.
+The first weekend of racing post Breeders’ Cup always feels like a bit of a hangover-type weekend.
+Fall sports are in full swing, and I think for a lot of us, it’s natural to feel a bit of a letdown after such a big event that encompasses so much of our attention (and bankrolls!)
+I think for a lot of people the next couple of months are the “off season” regarding racing and horseplaying.
 Of course, there’s still lots of racing and plenty going on, but with the holidays and the Breeders’ Cup so fresh in the rearview mirror, I think it’s just a bit quieter time.

-That being said, the stretch of time from I’d say mid-October through the holidays, is one of my favorite times of the racing year.
-Of course, selfishly, Tampa Bay Downs kicks off next week and I’ll certainly write about that plenty as the season goes on.
+That said, the stretch of time from mid-October through the holidays is one of my favorite times of the racing year.
+Of course, selfishly, Tampa Bay Downs kicks off next week, and I’ll certainly write about that plenty as the season goes on.
 I love this winter meet down here in part because it never really feels like winter.
 But it’s good racing, lots of turf, and just an amazing spot to spend the “chilly months.”

-However, Tampa aside, there’s a big shift in race tracks opening up, including Fair Grounds next Thursday and the Gulfstream Championship meet not far behind that.
-Turfway has become one of the more popular wintertime signals and that’s getting cranked up in a few weeks.
+However, aside from Tampa, there’s a big shift in the number of race tracks opening, including Fair Grounds next Thursday and the Gulfstream Championship meet not far behind.
+Turfway has become one of the more popular wintertime signals, and that’s getting cranked up in a few weeks.
 It really is a changing of the seasons in the racing world as well as the general world at large.

-Sometimes meets can kind of slow down as they end.
-There are some meets where horsemen might be waiting for a big meet that’s soon to follow, or they just want to get to the next place.
-But right now there’s a handful of meets that have some really excellent racing and I wanted to spotlight three of them: Churchill, Woodbine, and Laurel.
-I think all of them have a bit of urgency as turf racing in each of their states/provinces wind down this time of year.
-If you want to run on grass in Kentucky after Churchill you have to wait til Keeneland next spring.
+Sometimes, meets can slow down as they end.
+There are some meets where horsemen might be waiting for a big meet that’s soon to follow, or they want to get to the next place.
+But right now, there’s a handful of meets that have some really excellent racing, and I wanted to spotlight three of them: Churchill, Woodbine, and Laurel.
+I think all of them have a bit of urgency as turf racing in each of their states/provinces winds down this time of year.
+If you want to run on grass in Kentucky after Churchill, you have to wait til Keeneland next spring.
 Same for Laurel as they wind down their turf course for the season.
-And Woodbine of course shuts down completely in a few weeks.
+And Woodbine, of course, shuts down completely in a few weeks.

-So there’s a demand to run in the remaining races and for us players that often leads to big fields and some interesting betting options.
-There’s few things more enjoyable to me than a big 13- or 14-horse field at Woodbine in late November as the snow is falling from the sky.
+So there’s a demand to run in the remaining races, and for us players, that often leads to big fields and some interesting betting options.
+There are few things more enjoyable to me than a big 13- or 14-horse field at Woodbine in late November as the snow is falling from the sky.
 It’s just wildly enjoyable to watch and play.

-Churchill’s fall meet has always kind of been my favorite Churchill meet.
-Of course, the Derby is the centerpiece of the season in the spring, but the build up to the big Thanksgiving stakes in Louisville is filled with some awesome races.
+Churchill’s fall meet has always been my favorite Churchill meet.
+Of course, the Derby is the centerpiece of the season in the spring, but the buildup to the big Thanksgiving stakes in Louisville is filled with some awesome races.
 The Clark (G2) is often one of the last big older horse races of the year and always seems to bring out a star or two, and the turf stakes, like this past weekend’s River City (G3), are just phenomenal events.

 ADVERTISEMENT